ariutta/github-summarizer/README.md

 # github-summarizer

-Python library to generate SQLite database for versioned WikiPathways data releases.
+Python library to get summary github stats for a single user or organization.

 Get library: